-We felt the same way, so we found some of the best growing kits on the market today.
-Let’s take a look at each one so you can find the perfect kit to tantalize those taste buds, and satisfy your desire to grow your own food.
-Here’s what’s to come:
+Let’s take a look at 17 different options so you can find the perfect kit to tantalize your taste buds, and satisfy your noble desire to produce your own food.

 Ready to talk fungi?
 Let’s go!